roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a dedicated Kubernetes cluster.md

         -   If you select this check box, an elastic IP address \(EIP\) is created and attached to an Internet-facing SLB instance.
 Port 6443 used by the API server is opened on master nodes.
 You can connect to and manage the ACK cluster by using kubeconfig over the Internet.
         -   If you clear this check box, no EIP is created.
 You can connect to and manage the ACK cluster only by using kubeconfig from within the VPC. |
-        |**SSH Logon**|To enable SSH logon, you must first select **Expose API Server with EIP**.
+        |**SSH Logon**|To enable Secure Shell \(SSH\) logon, you must first select **Expose API Server with EIP**.

         -   If you select this check box, you can access the cluster by using SSH.
         -   If you clear this check box, you cannot access the cluster by using SSH or kubectl.
-If you want to access an ECS instance in the cluster by using SSH, you must manually attach an EIP to the instance and configure security group rules to open SSH port 22.
+If you want to access an ECS instance in the cluster by using SSH, you must manually associate an EIP to the instance and configure security group rules to open SSH port 22.
 For more information, see [Use SSH to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Access clusters/Use SSH to connect to an ACK cluster.md). |
         |**RDS Whitelist**|Set the Relational Database Service \(RDS\) whitelist.
 Add the IP addresses of nodes in the ACK cluster to the RDS whitelist.

 **Note:** To enable an RDS instance to access the ACK cluster, you must deploy the RDS instance in the VPC where the ACK cluster is deployed. |